DoubleVII/lithft/README.md

 ### Continue training

-Continued training can be performed by loading a pre-trained model, specifying the model directory by `initial_checkpoint_dir` flag:
+Continue training can be performed by loading a pre-trained model, specifying the model directory by `initial_checkpoint_dir` flag:

 ```bash